Andrew Henderson

 What Is a Digital Nomad Visa

-A digital nomad visa is a program that allows you to legally work remotely away from your country of residence.
+A digital nomad visa is a program that allows you to work remotely away from your country of residence legally.
 A tourist visa doesn’t give you that right.

 The granted visas are usually valid for 12 months or more, provide multiple entries, and can or cannot be renewed for an extension, depending on the country.

-You have to meet the country’s requirements first, such as proof of sufficient funds and health insurance.
+You must first meet the country’s requirements, such as proof of sufficient funds and health insurance.

-In this blog, you’ll get to know all about the 33 countries currently offering their digital nomad visa programs and the 11 countries that are about to launch theirs.
+In this blog, you’ll get to know all about 41 countries currently offering digital nomad visa programs and the 8 countries that are set to launch theirs.

 Countries that Offer Digital Nomad Visas